rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Checking in and pushing code daily

 #### General Process
 Each Monday is dedicated to onboarding and sprint planning.
-We define user stories, divide them into tasks, and set goals for what will be accomplished by the end of the week.
+We defined user stories, divided them into tasks, and set goals for what will be accomplished by the end of the week.

-We have daily stand up meetings from Monday through Friday.
-Each developer discuss what we did the day before, what we will be working on for the current day, and any roadblocks we may be experiencing.
+We had daily stand up meetings from Monday through Friday.
+Each developer discussed what we did the day before, what we will be working on for the current day, and any roadblocks we may be experiencing.

-Each Friday we have Sprint Retrospective, which is a quick discussion during the daily stand up that explains what was helpful and what was detrimental to productivity and team work flow.
-These meetings are meant to improve communication and coordination within the team, including the project manager.
+Each Friday we had Sprint Retrospective, which is a quick discussion during the daily stand up that explains what was helpful and what was detrimental to productivity and team work flow.
+These meetings were meant to improve communication and coordination within the team, including the project manager.

 ## Live Project Sprints
 - [Python Live Project: Sprint 1](https://github.com/rbmanez/TTA-Live-Project-Sprints/blob/master/PythonLiveProjectSprint1.md)